akavel/up/README.md

   window** below (replacing any earlier contents)
     - For example, you can try writing:
       `grep network -A2 | grep : | cut -d: -f2- | paste - -`
-      — on my computer, the screen then shows the pipeline and a scrollable preview of its output like below:
+      — on your computer, the screen then shows the pipeline and a scrollable preview of its output like below:

              | grep network -A2 | grep : | cut -d: -f2- | paste - -